ttadano/ALM/docs/compile-with-conda-packages.rst

 Building ALM using conda
 =========================

 ALM is written in C++.
-So to build it, a set of build tools is needed to install.
-Currently using conda gives a relatively simple and uniform way to perform building ALM.
-There are steps to achieve it as follows.
+To build it, a set of build tools is needed.
+Currently using conda gives a relatively simple and uniform way to perform building the ALM python module and the ALM library for C++.
+In this documentation, it is presented a step-by-step procedure to build them using conda.

 .. contents::
    :depth: 2